 But what I believe is clear is that Aimie’s belief that I never paid anything towards my child support obligations for both her and her sisters is, of course, is false.
 And the other fantasy that her poor mom had to slave away into the wee hours of the morning to barely put scraps of food on the table to feed her starving babes is another piece of fiction created by the brainwashing of her mother.

-The question I put to my daughters is a simple one: since your mom lied to you about my child support obligation, and since this lie, at least to Aimie, was important enough that she brought it twice to my attention over a span of seven years, how can you trust anything your mom tells you today or told you in the past?
+The question I put to my daughters is a simple one: since your mom lied to you about my child support obligation, and since this lie, at least to Aimie, was important enough that she brought it twice to my attention over a span of seven years, how can you trust anything your mom tells you today or in the past?

 I have brought up this same question to them before in these posts.
 Will my daughters ever wake up to these questions?
 Will they ever perform their own “due diligence” and discover the facts for themselves over the unending lies their own mother has told them about me?
 How many other lies has she told you about me that you have also been believing in for going on two decades?

 And the fact is this: there are indeed many, many other lies that have been told about me.
 Many others.
 Aimie listed more, and perhaps I will address those in future posts.

 May God have mercy on all of our souls.